 Continuing south through the Luberon mountain range, we reach the picturesque village of Bonnieux, set atop craggy cliffs, where we shall visit the garden La Louve (She-Wolf).
 Nicole de Vésian began restoring her Provençal terrace garden on the lower fringe of this medieval town in 1987.
 Here the former fashion stylist designed house and garden in harmony with the natural surroundings, producing a result with the concision, beauty and elegance of a Frank Lloyd Wright prairie house.
 Since Nicole’s death in 1996, this tiny spot has become one of the most photographed gardens in the world.
 While La Louve was already dearly loved, the publication of Louisa Jones’ book, Modern Design in Provence (2011), only fanned the flames.
 Nicole also created several other gardens which are less well-known.

 In the late afternoon we make our way to the Château de Brantes, located just outside the village of Sorgues, for a special evening tour and reception.
 The garden, which has the oldest magnolia tree in France (1780), was designed by the Danish landscape architect Mogens Tvede in 1956.
 The château, listed as a historic monument in 1987, is surrounded by an extensive plane-tree wood, and features a series of basins through which flows the river Sorgues.
-After a guided tour through the park and garden, we enjoy an al fresco Provençal buffet dinner, followed by delightful classical music concert given under the magnolia tree by a duo of professional harp and flute musicians.
+After a guided tour through the park and garden, we enjoy an al fresco Provençal buffet dinner, followed by delightful classical music concert given under the magnolia tree.
 (Overnight Avignon) BLD

 Day 16: Monday 21 May, Avignon – Pont du Gard – Arles – Avignon

 - Pont du Gard

 - Museum of Antiquities (Musée de l’Arles Antique), Arles